TemporalCMS/PLayerGuard-DiscordBot/terms-of-service.md

 ## 7. Contact Information

-For any questions or concerns regarding these Terms, please contact [Your Contact Information].
+For any questions or concerns regarding these Terms, please contact Skogrine#0 on discord.

 ---